xmhai/techdoc/infra/k8s/k8s-network.md

   - For debug

 - NodePort
+  - For on-premise
-  For on-premise, a proxy can be setup in front of cluster nodes, and forward the requests to node NodePorts.
+  - A reverse proxy (HA) can be setup in front of cluster nodes, and forward the requests to node NodePorts.
 - LoadBalancer
+  - For cloud env
-  For cloud env, NodePort and cloud load balancer will be automatically created for each microservice.
+  - NodePort and cloud load balancer will be automatically created for each microservice.
 - Ingress
+  - For cloud env
   - For multiple microservices, instead of using multiple load balancer and proxy, and to save the trouble of configuration, Ingress is a kubernetes solutions for this.
+  - Ingress Controller is implemented using Nginx, HAProxy, Istio or Traefik etc, and not deployed by default.
+It has built-in intelligence to detect Ingress resource in cluster and configure controller automatically.
   - Ingress is actually NOT a type of service.
 Instead, it sits in front of multiple services and act as a “smart router” or entrypoint into your cluster.
   - Ingress Controller still need one loadbalancer or proxy outside cluster to point to it.
 But it is a one-time configuration.
+  -
   - Need deploy Ingress Controller (Nginx is k8s supported).
 It is intelligent to monitor cluster, IngressResource and configure Nginx automatically.

 ## Access to External